 This would be a let down for anyone who had spent their life furiously climbing the social or the corporate ladders to gain access to The Promised Land.
 Especially if the cost of doing so was sacrificing their health and relationships with real friends and family.

 Here’s my point: envy is one of the sillier and more childish of emotions.

-And class warriors (who often seem driven by envy) should console themselves with the fact that, whilst life and capitalism may not always be fair, there are always costs paid by those with a high paying job.
+And class warriors (who seem driven by envy) should console themselves with the fact that, whilst life may not always be fair, there are always costs paid by those with a high paying job.
 I’m not just talking about handing over half your income to the government in tax.
 I’m talking about the cost to your health and happiness from holding down a job that never stops making demands on you.

 We often have this strange idea that we can be happy after we reach a certain level of income or net worth or social position.
 Or if we can get into the right clubs or restaurants, the in-places with the in-crowd.
 But this is bullshit.
 If you are not OK with yourself, its never going to be enough.
 Wherever you go, there you are.

 The beauty of this is that if you are OK with yourself then every picnic or trip to your local pub is as good as a VIP package to Henley…or maybe better?
 This might take some work….but victory is very near to where you are right now.